What is lumbar spinal stenosis?

 What causes lumbar spinal stenosis?

-Besides osteoarthritis, other conditions or circumstances can cause spinal stenosis:
+Besides osteoarthritis, other conditions or things can cause spinal stenosis:

 - Narrow spinal canal